iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Analysis/Accessibility Lemma.md

 ---
 ### **Intro**

 The following claim establishes the existence of convex sets with non-empty interior having a line that inside of the interior of the convex set.
 We state it and then prove it.
 This lemma is stated in Heinz's course in convex optimizations, with the same code number.
 The proof below is, a much simplified proof compare to the original, and it captures the essence.
+The lemma basically says that the interior/(relative interior) of a line segment found in the convex set is still in the interior/(relative interior) of the convex set.

 #### **Lemma (2.22) | Accessibility Lemma**
 > Let $C$ be a convex subset of $X$.
 Suppose that $x_0 \in \text{int} C$, and $x_1\in C$, then